This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Intake and output of liquids may be needed.
+- Intake and output may be recorded.
 Healthcare providers record the amount of liquid you are getting and how much you are urinating.
 Healthcare providers may need to strain your urine to check for stones.
 Do not flush your urine down the toilet unless healthcare providers say it is okay.

 - Bladder irrigation keeps your bladder clean and helps it heal.
 Healthcare providers will irrigate your bladder 2 to 3 times a day.